 The Penn-McKee Hotel is a former hotel in McKeesport, Pennsylvania.
 It is best known as hosting a debate between two future presidents, John F. Kennedy and Richard M. Nixon, in 1947.

-In April 1947, the Penn-McKee hosted a 90-minute debate on labor debate between John F. Kennedy and Richard M. Nixon.
-2 The freshmen congressmen took opposing position on the proposed Taft-Hartley Act.
-When the act did eventually become law, it curtailed much of the labor activism of the Roosevelt-era New Deal.
+The hotel hosted a 90-minute debate on labor debate between John F. Kennedy and Richard M. Nixon in April 1947.
+2 The freshmen congressmen took an opposing position on the proposed Taft-Hartley Act.

 Decline and Closure

-The rebranded building, Hotels Winter Haven, was the target of the local school district who wanted to see the property put up for a sheriff’s sale.
+The shuttered hotel was sold for $100,000 to Winters Haven, a non-profit that managed residential facilities and programs for the elderly, in February 1981.
+4 The company had hoped to turn the hotel into the Community Hotel, a combination emergency homeless shelter, and apartment complex.
+7 Hotels Winter Haven was the target of the local school district who wanted to see the property put up for a sheriff’s sale.
 6 The Penn-McKee had been delinquent on $390,000 in federal, state, city, county and local taxes, with the debt accumulating since the 1970’s.